 Carolina's family fled Colombia and sought political asylum in the United States

-Fellowship awarded to support work towards a PhD/MD in Genetics and Medicine at Johns Hopkins University
+Fellowship awarded to support work towards an MD/PhD in Medicine and Genetics at Johns Hopkins University

 Carolina Montaño is a pediatric clinical geneticist and currently a Laboratory Genetics and Genomics (LGG) Fellow at the National Human Genome Research Institute (NHGRI/NIH), where she serves as Chief Fellow.
 She completed her pediatric residency at Boston Children’s Hospital, and then enrolled in the Clinical Genetics and Genomics residency training at NHGRI.
 She graduated from the MD/PhD program at Johns Hopkins University School of Medicine in 2017.
 Her PhD was in Human Genetics.

 Carolina was born in Barranquilla, Colombia.
 Her father, a civic leader in the Magdalena region, was targeted by terrorists and the family fled to Florida on an asylum status, where they now reside.
 She is a green card holder.

 Though having completed three years of medical education in Colombia, Carolina was required by the American system to complete a bachelor's degree, which she did in neuroscience and molecular biology at Brigham Young University.
 There she attained a perfect 4.0 average, graduated summa cum laude and served as Commencement speaker.

 Carolina intends to be both a clinician and a researcher.
 She sees medicine not only as a life style, but also a vocation.
 She also sees her career as providing a role model for the Hispanic community "whose youth is in particular need of role models and mentors in scientific and medical careers."